siqiang-ng/tp/docs/team/khinkhinn.md

 ### Enhancements to Existing Features
 * **Enhancement**: Refactored the code to use terms specific to our app (Pull requests [\#53]())
     * Justification: This improved readability of code for other developers, as our app was adapted from an app called "AddressBook", which might be confusing for new developers unaware of this.
-Hence refactoring the code to use the term "Projact" instead of "AddressBook" in various files made the code more consistent.
 * **Enhancement**: Fixed bug that resulted in text being cut off when it was longer than the result display box.
 (Pull requests [\#234]())

 ### Code Contributed